A complete guide to Edexcel International GCSE Maths

 How Edexcel International GCSE Maths is assessed

 Edexcel International GCSE Maths is fully linear.
-Both papers are sat at the end of the course, usually in May/June or in the January series.
+Both papers are sat at the end of the course, in either the January or June series.
 There is no coursework and no controlled assessment.

 The qualification is tiered into Foundation and Higher.
-Foundation tier gives access to grades 1 to 5.
-Higher tier gives access to grades 4 to 9.
-There is one grade of overlap.
+Foundation tier targets grades 5 to 1.
+Higher tier targets grades 9 to 4.
+Grades 4 and 5 are available on both tiers, with around 40% of questions targeted at those grades on both papers to aid comparability.
 Your school decides which tier to enter you for based on mock performance and class work.

 Linear and exam-only Edexcel International GCSE Maths is fully linear with no coursework.
 Both papers are sat at the end of the course and cover the full content.
 There is no separate non-calculator paper, which is one of the biggest differences from UK GCSE Maths.